Skip navigation

 Watch a recording of our virtual info sessions on submitting to CERJ

 CERJ encourages submissions from first-time authors and early career researchers.
-To find out more about the publication process, watch CERJ's virtual information sessions.
+To find out more about the publication process, watch CERJ's Submission Workshop, where CERJ Volume 11 Editorial Board has addressed frequently asked questions from authors.